JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var title="Cotaxtla Municipality" id="Q13393188" data-aliases="Cotaxtla"></var>
 <var title="God L" id="Q12744014"></var>
 <var title="Hernán Cortés" id="Q7326" data-aliases="Hernán Cortés’"></var>
+<var title="Theobroma cacao" id="Q42385" data-aliases="cacao"></var>
 <var title="" id=""></var>

 ## Cacao: An indigenous network and global commodity

 ### Introduction

 While colonial encounters are often conceptualized as a one-way street, with the colonizers subjugating the colonized, the historical picture is more complex.
 During the early modern period, Europeans sought to benefit from new economic goods and networks in the Americas.
 However, economies do not function in a vacuum and, to truly benefit, Europeans found it was necessary to assimilate into the other cultural spheres of foreign lands.
 This meant learning about indigenous perspectives and knowledge, which Europeans exploited for their own benefit both in the New World and eventually back in their homelands, ultimately ‘globalizing’ pre-existing indigenous networks.
-One of the most famous indigenous networks that Europeans made efforts to control was that of <var scope="element" id="Q42385"> cacao </var>,  _Theobroma cacao_.
+One of the most famous indigenous networks that Europeans made efforts to control was that of cacao,  _Theobroma cacao_.
 The primary sources from this initial period of interaction document the knowledge gained from the native populations of the Americas.
+<var scope="local" id="Q42385"> cacao </var>
 <var data-map title="World" data-center="23.530645, -40.108534" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"